kanqin/kqin/README.md

 10. Qing Guo, Kan Qin, Daijin Li, Chuang Huang, Kai Luo.
 Numerical investigation and performance enhancement of roots pumps operating with gas-liquid mixtures.
 Vacuum, 2020.
 11. Daijin Li, Feng Li, Kan Qin, Chuang Huang, Kai Luo.
 Design Methodology of Conical Section Shape for Supercavitating Vehicles considering Auto-Oscillation Characteristics.
 Complexity, 2020.
 12. Jianan Zhang, Kan Qin, Daijin Li, Kai Luo, Jianjun Dang.
 Potential of organic rankine cycles for unmanned underwater vehicles.
 Energy, 2020.

-### Members

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kanqin/kqin/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.